In the modern business environment, managing risk is critical for both business continuity and achievement of financial and strategic goals.

 - Reporting test results and risk posture status

-- Choosing and using risk management tools
+- Tools for risk management

 - Governance and oversight